-In June 2016, we introduced MongoDB Atlas, our hosted DBaaS offering, which we run and manage in the public cloud.
-MongoDB Atlas provides customers with an elastic, managed offering that includes automated provisioning and healing, comprehensive system monitoring, managed backup and restore, default security and other features that reduce operational complexity and increase application resiliency.
+In June 2016, we introduced MongoDB Atlas, our hosted multi-cloud database-as-a-service ("DBaaS") offering that includes comprehensive infrastructure and management, which we run and manage in the public cloud.
+MongoDB Atlas provides customers with a highly flexible, managed offering that includes automated provisioning and healing, comprehensive system monitoring, managed backup and restore, default security and other features that reduce operational complexity and increase application resiliency.
 MongoDB Atlas allows customers to remove themselves from the complexity of managing the database and related underlying infrastructure, so they can instead focus on the application and end-user experience and innovate more quickly to better serve their own customers and capitalize on new business opportunities.
-Over the years, we have introduced additional features and functionality, which have increased the capabilities of MongoDB Atlas and accelerated and expanded the adoption of MongoDB Atlas as an application data platform.
-Our MongoDB application data platform's complementary services and products include: